Jet Charge with Global Event Shapes: Probing Quark Flavor Dynamics: Introduction

 Recently, it was shown that the jet charge property can be used for flavor separation of the unpolarized and polarized Transverse Momentum Dependent PDFs (TMDPDFs)~\cite{Kang:2020fka}.
 The unpolarized TMDPDFs describe the 3D momentum space distribution of partons in the nucleon.
 The polarized TMDPDFs, in addition, encode quantum correlations between the parton momentum distributions and the proton spin.
-The electron-proton scattering process, $e^-+p\to e^-+J+X$, in the limit of small electron-jet transverse momentum imbalance, $q_T=|\vec{p}_T^{\>e}+\vec{P}_{J_T}|\ll\vec{p}_T^{\>e} \sim P_{J_T}$, is sensitive to TMDPDFs.
+The electron-proton scattering process, $e^-+p\to e^-+J+X$, in the limit of small electron-jet transverse momentum imbalance, $q_T=|\vec{p}_T^{\>e}+\vec{P}_{J_T}|\ll\vec{p}_T^{\>e} \sim P_{J_T}$, defined relative to the beam axis in the center of mass frame, is sensitive to TMDPDFs.
 The factorization formula for the $q_T$-distribution is sensitive to a particular flavor combination of TMDPDFs, a universal soft function, and a universal jet function.
 The jet function describes the dynamics of the leading jet that recoils against the electron, and in general depends on the jet radius, $R$, and the jet clustering algorithm.
 Flavor separation of the TMDPDFs is achieved through a jet charge measurement on the leading jet and binning the $q_T$-distribution by jet charge.
 The positive and negative jet charge bins provide enhanced sensitivity to the $u$-quark and the $d,s$ quark TMDPDFs, respectively, compared to the $q_T$-distribution integrated over all jet charge values.

 It was also recently explored that, charge and flavor correlation among hadrons is sensitive to details of underlying hadronization processes \cite{Chien:2021yol} therefore it can be used to test hadronization models in Monte Carlo implementations.
 While the studies require tagging individual hadron flavors, i.e. particle identifications, jet charge or subjet charges could provide more inclusive information about quark flavors.